SukkoPera/OpenAmiga600RamExpansion/README.md

 SysTest also has an option for reading and resetting the RTC (<kbd>F7</kbd> then <kbd>F3</kbd>), so try that as well.
 If you are using SysTest >= 1.2 you can also set the date and time with it, otherwise you will have to use other tools (Workbench is a good candidate).

 ### License
-OpenAmiga600RamExpansion is Open Hardware.
-If you make any modifications to the board, please contribute them back.

-### Disclaimer
+The OpenAmiga600RamExpansion documentation, including the design itself, is copyright &copy; SukkoPera 2019.

+OpenAmiga600RamExpansion is Open Hardware licensed under the [CERN OHL v.
+1.2](http://ohwr.org/cernohl).

-OpenAmiga600RamExpansion is provided to you 'as is' and without any express or implied warranties whatsoever with respect to its functionality, operability or use, including, without limitation, any implied warranties of merchantability, fitness for a particular purpose or infringement.
+You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2.
+This documentation is distributed *as is* and WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES whatsoever with respect to its functionality, operability or use, including, without limitation, any implied warranties OF MERCHANTABILITY, SATISFACTORY QUALITY, FITNESS FOR A PARTICULAR PURPOSE or infringement.
 We expressly disclaim any liability whatsoever for any direct, indirect, consequential, incidental or special damages, including, without limitation, lost revenues, lost profits, losses resulting from business interruption or loss of data, regardless of the form of action or legal theory under which the liability may be asserted, even if advised of the possibility or likelihood of such damages.

+A copy of the full license is included in file [LICENSE.pdf](LICENSE.pdf), please refer to it for applicable conditions.
+In order to properly deal with its terms, please see file [LICENSE_HOWTO.pdf](LICENSE_HOWTO.pdf).

+The contact points for information about manufactured Products (see section 4.2) are listed in file [PRODUCT.md](PRODUCT.md).

+Any modifications made by Licensees (see section 3.4.b) shall be recorded in file [CHANGES.md](CHANGES.md).

+The Documentation Location of the original project is https://github.com/SukkoPera/OpenAmiga600RamExpansion/.

 ### Support the Project
 Since the project is open you are free to get the PCBs made by your preferred manufacturer, however in case you want to support the development, you can order them from PCBWay through this link: